vladimirvivien/go-tutorials/README.md

 This section covers the fundamentals of the Go language including data types, variable declaration, and other language construct that are crucial in understanding the language.

 ### Variables
 Go is a *strongly typed* language where all variables must have a value and a type.
-The following shows several variables being declared with their explicit types:
+When a variable is declared, it must receive a type and a value.
+The following shows a long form of the declaration where the type is explicitly provided and the value is subsequently given:
 ```go
 package main